 Yet despite the rapidly changing skyline, Seattle still maintains plenty of its original character in a truly stunning west coast setting that easily rivals that of San Francisco and Vancouver BC.

 The city of Seattle is outlined in red with downtown sitting in the middle.
-Lake Union and the ship canal separates downtown from neighborhoods to the north like Ballard, Green Lake, and Wallingford.
-South of the city lies West Seattle and South Seattle neighborhoods like Mt.
-Baker and Beacon Hill.
+Lake Union and the ship canal separate downtown from neighborhoods to the north like Ballard, Green Lake, and Wallingford.
+To the south of the city lies several neighborhoods including Mt.
+Baker, Columbia City, and Beacon Hill.

-It’s probably safe to say that if you haven’t been to Seattle before you'll have certain preconceived ideas as to what the weather is like here, just like I have about Madison, WI!
+NO!
+It’s probably safe to say that if you haven’t been to the area before you'll have certain preconceived ideas as to what the weather is like here, just like I have about Madison, WI!

 Winters are not freezing cold and when it occasionally snows it’s a major novelty.
 Chaos ensues and grocery store shelves go bare as Seattleites stock up and the rest of the country giggles at us.
 But hey, we've got lots of steep hills...unlike, say, the aforementioned Madison, WI.

 Placing the 26.2 sticker on your car will indicate to all that you have run a full marathon and have probably been around Green Lake at least 500 times.
 Whether you have actually run a marathon or not is irrelevant.
-You just need to remember what month of the year the Seattle Marathon takes place.
-Careful, it's a trick question because Seattle has two marathons.
+Y

-True story: when I first started seeing these bumper stickers on cars, I thought to myself: "why is everyone driving around Seattle quoting verses from the bible?"
+True story: when I first started seeing these bumper stickers on cars, I thought to myself: "why is everyone driving around the city quoting verses from the bible?"

-While obviously, Seattle is home to the globally ubiquitous Starbucks, there are plenty of alternatives and independent coffee stores doing their own thing and living in caffeinated harmony with the Amazon of coffee.
+Without stating the obvious, Seattle has a strong coffee culture.
+While obviously, the Emerald City is home to the globally ubiquitous Starbucks, there are plenty of alternatives and independent coffee stores doing their own thing and living in caffeinated harmony with the Amazon of coffee.

 Seattle has over 840 coffee shops so you’ll never be too far away from an emergency expresso boost when moving to Seattle.

-Plenty of Seattleites frequent and are loyal to Starbucks every day for their wake up juice and just as many prefer their small local Seattle coffee shop.
+Plenty of Seattleites frequent and are loyal to Starbucks every day for their wake-up juice and just as many prefer their small local coffee shop.
 Some great local coffee shops include Café Fiore and Bauhaus Strong Coffee in Ballard and Cherry Street Coffee which has a bunch of locations.

-Are Emerald City residents any more addicted to coffee than your average American?
+Are Seattleites any more addicted to coffee than your average American?
 Well according to Death Wish Coffee we are at the top of the list followed by Portland OR and San Francisco.
 Might have something to do with clouds and fog me thinks?

-If you like to indulge in a little weed, be that occasionally...or morning, noon and night, you'll probably be glad to know that Washington was the second state in the nation to legalize pot in 2012.
-Note that the federal government still considers pot to be illegal, so if you hear a knock on your door at 2 am, it's either that munchies pizza your ordered or....
+If you like to indulge in a little weed, be that occasionally...or morning, noon, or night, you'll probably be glad to know that Washington was the second state in the nation to legalize pot in 2012.
+Note that the federal government still considers pot to be illegal, so if you hear a knock on your door at 2 am, it's either that munchies pizza your ordered or...

-Can you walk down the road with a Cheech and Chong sized reefer?
-Not quite, but you will smell plenty of pot drifting in the air while walking around downtown Seattle and other urban hubs.
+Can you walk down the road with a Cheech and Chong-sized reefer?
+Not quite, but you will smell plenty of pot drifting in the air while walking around downtown and other urban hubs.

 As an east-coaster once told me, most Seattleites look like they’re permanently dressed for an emergency hike or going to a yoga class.
 Can’t argue with that.